ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 2.0.7
+### Release 2.0.8

- - Fixed DOCTYPE parsing to handle nested '>' characters.
+ - Allow single quoted strings in all modes.

 ## <a name="description">Description</a>